Residential Life FAQ

 9. What kitchen amenities are there?

-All of the dorms have a kitchen that includes: oven, stove top, large fridge, sink, and kitchen storage.
-Most dorms have cooking utensils in the kitchen.
-Kitchens also come equipped with a microwave and toaster.
+All of the dorms have a kitchen that includes: oven, stove top, large fridge, sink, microwave, toaster, and kitchen storage.
+Most dorms have a few cooking supplies (pots, pans, mixing spoons, measuring cups, etc.) in the kitchen.
+These supplies are limited, however, and students may wish to bring their own cooking supplies.

 10. Can I bring a coffee pot?